 Floating villages have existed for hundreds of years.
 By far one of the most famous is Cua Van floating village, with its brightly-painted huts and fishing boats.
 It has over 700 villagers and about 170 families, most of whom rely on fishing.

-Come here to experience local life for yourself, go on A tranquil and peaceful area, Cua Van Village allows you to experience local life for yourself.
+Come here to experience local life for yourself!
+Go to a tranquil and peaceful area, Cua Van Village to experience local life for yourself.
 Join the fisherman to take a boat trip and try your hand at night squid fishing, dragging fishing nets, and prawning.

 15. Go Night Squid Fishing